rembik/ansible-role-letsencrypt/README.md

 le_cron_playbook_filename: "letsencrypt.yml"
 le_cron_vault_password_file: "{{ playbook_dir }}/.vault"
 le_cron_inventory_groups:
+  - "all"
 ```
 Therefore cron need the location of your [vault password file](http://docs.ansible.com/ansible/playbooks_vault.html#running-a-playbook-with-vault), the filename of the letsencrypt playbook which should be automated and a list of inventory groups the cronjobs should be differentiated by.
-The cronjobs should be created during the setup process of the role (see example playbook).
+The cronjobs should be created during the setup process of the role (see [example playbook](#example-playbook-letsencryptyml)).

 #### Ansible Callbacks
 This role comes with customized `mail_error` and `log_plays_rotatable` callback plugins.
 The `log_plays_rotatable` callback logs all playbooks per host and enable rotating the log files with `logrotate`.